Denise Nickerson: Theatre

-In 1962, when she was five, Nickerson was in a play of Peter Pan as Wendy Darling's daughter Jane starring Betsy Palmer at Miami's Coconut Grove Playhouse.
-Buffman selected Nickerson to go on the road with the play, first to Washington, D.C.
-When Nickerson was nine, the play ended.
+In 1962, when she was five, Nickerson was in a play of Peter Pan alongside Betsy Palmer at Miami's Coconut Grove Playhouse, where she played Wendy Darling's daughter, Jane.
+Buffman selected Nickerson to go on the road with the play, which ended its run when she was nine.
 Her parents moved Carol and Nickerson back to New York City at 56th and Lexington in a studio apartment, while they stayed with her grandmother in Massachusetts.

-In 1971, Nickerson, at 13, was cast as the nymphet Lolita Haze, replacing the original actress Annette Ferra in the ill-fated musical, Lolita, My Love during its run in Boston, which closed on the road before reaching Broadway.
+In 1971, Nickerson, at 13, was cast as Dolores Haze in the ill-fated musical, Lolita, My Love during its run in Boston, replacing the original actress Annette Ferra.
+The musical closed on the road before reaching Broadway.